-Zinc gluconate Side Effects
+Zinc Gluconate Side Effects

 Medically reviewed by Drugs.com.
-Last updated on Nov 13, 2023.
+Last updated on Apr 28, 2024.

-Other side effects of Zinc gluconate
+Less serious side effects of zinc gluconate may include:

-These are not all of the side effects that may occur.
-If you have questions about side effects, call your doctor.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.

 Applies to zinc gluconate: compounding powder, oral lozenge, oral tablet, oral tablet chewable, oral tablet dispersible.

-Endocrine
+Endocrine adverse events

 Endocrine side effects have included the reduction of high density lipoprotein (HDL) in males.[Ref]